chainguard-dev/edu/content/chainguard/chainguard-images/images-directory/index.md

 ![Screenshot showing the expanded view of the "CVE-20234-52071" vulnerability.
 This expanded view includes a brief description of the CVE as well as some reference links.](imgs-dir-7.png)

 Specifically, this will highlight the **Package** name and **Version** number of the package associated with the Vulnerability.
 It also shows the **Fixed version** of the package, a brief **Description** of the vulnerability, and one or more **References** you can review to learn more about the vulnerability.

+Please be aware that, as with SBOM data, Chainguard began generating vulnerability information for its Images on November 15, 2023.
+For this reason, any versions of a given Image that were released before that date will not have any vulnerability data to show.

 ## Learn More